AdobeDocs/commerce-learn.en/help/app-builder/first-app/overview.md

 ---
 title: App Builders create your first app
-description: Learn about Adobe Developer App Builder using Adobe Commerce and create your first app
+description: Learn about Adobe Developer App Builder using Adobe Commerce and create your first app.
-landing-page-description: Learn about Adobe Developer App Builder used with Adobe Commerce and create your first app
+landing-page-description: Learn about Adobe Developer App Builder used with Adobe Commerce and create your first app.
 kt: 12421
 doc-type: tutorial
 audience: all